|Program Type||University study program; take classes alongside British students|

 |Courseload||13 credits (Fall semester); 13-17 credits (Spring semester); 26-30 credits (Academic Year)|

 Students are required to maintain a minimum of 13 credit enrollment status per semester or maintain the minimum program credit enrollment determined by their study abroad program, whichever is greater.

 Lancaster University follows the traditional English trimester system, made up of three 10-week terms (Michaelmas, Lent and Summer), and a four-week International Summer Programme (ISP) August through September.
 Spring semester students register for Lent and Summer terms.
 Fall semester students will register for Michaelmas term, with the option of enrolling in the ISP.
 Fall students who register for only the Michaelmas term will earn 12 credits from Lancaster, and will supplement their program with the 1-credit Global Identity course offered by the Learning Abroad Center to maintain full-time status.

-Other academic information, as well as program dates, housing options, special classes, etc., can be found at Lancaster's main study abroad page.
+You can find other academic information—as well as program dates, housing options, and special classes—at Lancaster's main study abroad page.

 Pre-Session—International Summer Programme

 Offered before the Fall (Michaelmas) term, the International Summer Programme is a four-week, 4-credit course called Understanding Britian designed for visiting students.
 Lectures and excursions introduce visiting students to various aspects of British culture, history, and society.

 Lancaster also offers credit-bearing independent research projects.
 This option provides a unique opportunity to work closely with a Lancaster faculty member in your field of study.
 Credits granted depend on the quality and scope of the project, as well as the amount of time required.
 Research placements meet the requirements of the UofM International UROP scholarship.